 The primary responsibility of engineering and operations staff is to ensure the continued integrity of infrastructure throughout the District's service area, in addition to actively monitoring and modeling potential drought conditions.
 Operations staff must also stay abreast of changes during drought conditions, such as lower pressures, increased sewer pipeline blockages, lower reservoir levels, changes in demand patterns, and other potential impacts.
-The environmental staff contributions to the District's drought preparedness occur mostly prior to a drought event while conducting environmental reviews and permit preparation for proposed projects, but may also include outreach to recycled water customers during the course of their work relating to recycled water compliance.
+The environmental staff contributions to the District's drought preparedness occur mostly prior to a drought event while conducting environmental reviews and permit preparation for proposed projects.

-- 1) Manage water supplies and conservation levels to achieve approximately 25,000 acre-feet of carry-over storage in Jenkinson Lake to guard against multiple year drought conditions. - 2) Track regional weather predictions and monitor reservoir levels in conjunction with the dashboard drought risk assessment. - 3) Gather information on drought management from other agencies. - 4) Track scientific studies and reports documenting the effects of extended drought conditions on listed species. - 5) Incorporate the results of various drought supply analyses and modeling when analyzing the environmental effects of proposed projects. - 6) Enforce the water waste prohibition regulation with legal, water efficiency, and customer services. - 7) Examine the District's infrastructure for leakage, and reduce losses where cost-effective. - 8) Pursue the development of drought impact avoidance projects, if needed. - 9) Investigate potential reservoir re-operation, and consider long-term adjustments to reservoir release rules. - 10) Consider the environmental effects of long-term draw-down of reservoirs, such as air quality, soil/sedimentation, water quality, temperature, and other conditions that may affect the District's ability to provide treated water. - 11) Work with the El Dorado County Water Agency and the El Dorado Water and Power Authority to facilitate additional water supply projects, if needed. - 12) Collaborate with regional water management groups, such as the Regional Water Authority (RWA), Mountain Counties Water Resources Association (MCWRA), and the Cosumnes, American, Bear, and Yuba Rivers group (CABY).

-13) Maintain interagency coordination, primarily through the DICC, but also through participation in federal, state, and/or regional drought task forces.
+- 1) Track regional weather predictions and monitor reservoir levels in conjunction with the dashboard drought risk assessment. - 2) Gather information on drought management from other agencies. - 3) Track scientific studies and reports documenting the effects of extended drought conditions on listed species. - 4) Incorporate the results of various drought supply analyses and modeling when analyzing the environmental effects of proposed projects. - 5) Examine the District's infrastructure for leakage, and reduce losses where cost-effective. - 6) Pursue the development of drought impact avoidance projects, if needed. - 7) Investigate potential reservoir re-operation, and consider long-term adjustments to reservoir release rules. - 8) Consider the environmental effects of long-term draw-down of reservoirs, such as air quality, soil/sedimentation, water quality, temperature, and other conditions that may affect the District's ability to provide treated water. - 9) Work with the County Water Agency and the El Dorado Water and Power Authority to facilitate additional water supply projects, if needed. - 10) Collaborate with regional water management groups, such as the Regional Water Authority (RWA), and the Cosumnes, American, Bear, and Yuba Rivers group (CABY). - 11) Maintain interagency coordination, primarily through the DICC, but also through participation in federal, state, and/or regional drought task forces.